 Obtain and Properly Position First Aid Kits

-The placing and the contents of your First Aid kits is not left to your personal estimate.
+The placing and the contents of your First Aid kits are not left to your personal estimate.

 Besides being properly stocked and regularly replenished with compliant first aid supplies, your First Aid kits need to be positioned correctly in your workplace.
 They need to be easily accessed and all properly marked.
 You can use first aid posters and resources to draw attention to first aid kits and wall cabinets.